b-cubed-eu/virtual-suitability-cube/hypervolume_aoa_tutorial.md

 }

-# All simulations in one df
+# all simulations in one df
 combined_df <- do.call(rbind, lapply(seq_along(all_sim), function(sim) {
   do.call(rbind, lapply(all_sim[[sim]], function(df) {
     df$sim <- sim